Top Gardening Tips for Increasing Your Home’s Value

 - Over-planting!
 New gardeners are well encouraged to read the plant tags that give proper spacing for plants.
 Sure, a 1-gallon privet may look cute and petite, so new gardeners buy lots of them to create a hedge.
 They plant them 6 inches apart for “instant” coverage and end up with a “tangled mess” or “bloated” hedge a couple of years later.
 Remember, plants will grow.
 They are like puppies.
 Look at their feet – in this case, the plant tag!
 Believe what it says.

 Are you looking for a fabulous garden idea to transform the look of your whole backyard?
-Flowering vines are beautiful plants, are easy to grow, and are suitable for nearly every climate!
-Use this handy guide to find the right vine for your hardiness zone.
+Flowering vines are beautiful plants, are easy to grow, and are suitable for nearly every climate!s zone.